davidcai/blog/content/posts/angular-tutorials.md

 heroalt: "Mentoring"
 ---

-Here is my collection of free video tutorials.
+Here is my collection of free tutorial videos.
 Could be really helpful for people new to Angular.
 <!--more-->

 # 1. Shaping up with Angular JS